vvvv666/greenfield-docs/src/guide/concept/key-management.md

 ## Backend Options

-The greenfield-cosmos-sdk provides several backend options for key storage.
-Each backend has its own strengths and weaknesses, and the choice of backend will depend on your specific use case.
+The greenfield-cosmos-sdk provides different options for key storage, each with its own strengths and weaknesses.
+The choice of backend will depend on your specific use case.
 Here are the available options:

+### System Options

-1. **os**: The os backend uses the operating system's default credentials store to handle key storage operations securely.
+- **os**: This backend backend uses the `operating system`'s default credentials store to handle key storage operations securely.
 The keyring may be kept unlocked for the whole duration of the user session.

+- **memory**: This backend uses a transient storage, meaning that Keys are discarded when the process terminates or the type instance is garbage collected.

+### Tools Options

-2. **file**: It stores the keyring encrypted within the app's configuration directory.
+- **file**: This backend stores the keyring encrypted within the app's configuration directory.
 This keyring will request a password each time it is accessed, which may occur multiple times in a single command resulting in repeated password prompts.

-3. **kwallet**: This backend uses the KDE Wallet Manager as a credentials management application.
+- **kwallet**: This backend uses the `KDE Wallet Manager` as a credentials management application.

-4. **pass**: This backend uses the `pass` command line utility to store and retrieve keys.
+- **pass**: This backend uses the `pass` command line utility to store and retrieve keys.

-5. **test**: This backend stores keys insecurely to disk.
+- **test**: This backend stores keys insecurely to disk.
 It does not prompt for a password to be unlocked and should only be used for testing purposes.

-6. **memory**: This backend uses a transient storage.
-Keys are discarded when the process terminates or the type instance is garbage collected.

 ## Supported Sign Algorithms